zedar/zero2prod/README.md

     $ cargo add anyhow

 Logger

     $ cargo add env_logger
     $ cargo add log

+Tracing - this is an alternative to the logging crate which allows to record structured events with additional information.

+    $ cargo add tracing --features log

 Testing with HTTP client supporting JSON serialization.
 Available in dev mode (tests)